ralfebert/rcputils/readme.md

 ## Overview

-* JFace Viewer
+* JFace Structured Viewers
 	* [TableViewerBuilder](http://www.ralfebert.de/blog/eclipsercp/tableviewerbuilder/) A convenient builder class for creating TableViewers with support for nested properties, sorting and editing
-	* [ContextMenuBuilder](http://www.ralfebert.de/blog/eclipsercp/commands_context_menu/) is an utility class to create context menus for structured viewers.
+	* [ContextMenu](http://www.ralfebert.de/blog/eclipsercp/commands_context_menu/) is an utility class to create context menus for structured viewers.
+	* [SelectionUtils.getIterable()](http://www.ralfebert.de/blog/eclipsercp/selection_iterable/): Iterate over a JFace selection in a for each loop

 * Concurrent UIs
 	* `UIProcess` is a Job base class which allows to update the UI after the job was completed.

 * JFace Data Binding
 	* ChangeTracker allows to react on changes in all model or target observables in a DataBindingContext globally.
 Can be used to set the dirty flag of an editor when something changes.